Captain4LK/SoftLK-tools/README.md

 # License

 All code in this repository (except the 'external' directory containing source code not by me) is released into the public domain (CC0), see COPYING for more info.
-Optionally you can use this code under the terms of the 3-clause-bsd license, in case cc0 is causing any problems, see LICENSE for more info.

 # Planned tools / ideas